Shaki District

 Shaki District (Şəki rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the north of the country and belongs to the Shaki-Zagatala Economic Region.
+Located in the north of the country, it belongs to the Shaki-Zagatala Economic Region.
 The district borders the districts of Qakh, Oghuz, Agdash, Yevlakh, and the Russian Republic of Dagestan.
 Its capital and largest city is Shaki.
 As of 2020, the district had a population of 188,100.

 History

 Shaki is one of the oldest cities in Azerbaijan.
 In medieval sources, its name is called Shaki, Shaki or Shakki.
 The city of Sheki was called "Nuxa" for a long time.
 The Greek geographer Ptolemy, noted that there was a settlement called "Niga" among the ethnic Albanian cities.

 Christianity reached here as early as the 1st century CE, and Islam later in the 7th century.

 After the Ilkhanate collapsed, along with the Shirvanshahs state, Shaki gained autonomy and the Orlat nobility came to power, in the first half of the 14th century.
 In 1551 Shaki's autonomy ended by Shah Tahmasib when Sheki came under control of the Safavid Empire.
 In 1743, Shaki Khanate was established.

 In 1772, due to the overflow of the Kish River, the historical city of Shaki was completely destroyed, some parts of the city's population was destabilised, some people had moved to other places, and some had settled in the present site of the city.